Thinking & Responding Hand Set 7 - 512

 Thinking & Responding Hand Set 6 - 511

-When we respond to opener’s bid we have a priority of finding major suit fits.
-Opener also have a priority of showing their hand type if they do not find a major suit fit.
+When we respond to opener’s bid, we have a priority of finding major suit fits.
+Opener also has a priority of showing their hand type if they do not find a major suit fit.
 The Walsh style of bidding and rebids are an important improvement in modern bidding.

 Thinking & Responding Hand Set 5 - 510